squidicuzz/StakeCubeCoin/doc/descriptors.md

 - `deriveaddresses` takes as input a descriptor and computes the corresponding addresses.
 - `listunspent` outputs a specialized descriptor for the reported unspent outputs.
+- `getaddressinfo` outputs a descriptor for solvable addresses
+- `importmulti` takes as input descriptors to import into the wallet

 This document describes the language.
 For the specifics on usage, see the RPC documentation for the functions mentioned above.